 - myths about the creation of the world, prejudices, landscapes. 🏔️

 It’s hard to exaggerate the extent of Tolkien’s magnificence.
-Linguistically, he crafted whole language families, he let his primordial languages evolve and turn into new ones, he made some of them extinct and others fading into cultural usage when not oblivion.
+Linguistically, he crafted whole language families, he let primordial languages evolve into new ones, he made some extinct, set others aside to high-culture usage but also made a few fade into oblivion.

-Tolkien gave languages to the gods, the angels, all the races: dwarves, elves, men, orcs, and also Ents.
-He gave each race a language that fit them and so so he did with the Entish. 🍃
+Tolkien confered languages to gods, angels, to all the races: dwarves, elves, men, orcs, and also Ents.
+He gave each a language that fit them and so so he did with the Entish. 🍃

 It is enlightening what he first says about the Ents in Appendix F of The Lord of the Rings: